ska-sa/katgpucbf/README.md

 * CUDA version 11.4.
 (Most early development was done using 10.1, which may still work but has not been tested for some time.)

 **Note**: The F-engine should work on any recent-ish CUDA GPU.
-The X-engine relies on Nvidia's Tensor Cores.
+Only the XB-engine requires Tensor Cores.
 (It is adapted from [ASTRON's implementation](https://git.astron.nl/RD/tensor-core-correlator).)